1. Where on earth is Jiangsu Province?

 2. Where can I study?

-There are eleven participating universities in Jiangsu province that offer a wide range of courses and specializations.
+There are twelve participating universities in Jiangsu province that offer a wide range of courses and specializations.
 We are currently developing an outline for each of the universities that will provide key information regarding programs, accommodation etc. We hope that each university will post this information on their websites.
 However, hard copy of the information will be provided as soon as possible.

 3. Are courses available in English?